 learning via a range of avenues, which may include museums, science centres, national

 parks and other natural areas, participatory citizen science and science events.
+In

-complex information with non-specialist audiences.
+information with non-specialist audiences.

 The theoretical foundation will help you design more appropriate and effective communication resources.
 You will gain an awareness of methodologies of market research and project evaluation.
-You will produce science communication resources to add to your professional portfolio.You will have opportunities to improve your written and oral presentation skills, provide constructive feedback to your peers, prepare and present a professional consultancy report, design and create a science exhibition, and develop and present an interpretive experience.
+You will produce science communication resources to add to your professional portfolio.You will have opportunities to improve your written and oral presentation skills, provide constructive feedback to your peers, prepare and present a professional consultancy report, design a science exhibition, and develop and present an interpretive experience.

 |Paper title||Science Exhibitions and Interpretation|